Adi1222/Spring-Boot-Concepts-in-Depth/README.md

 - When you use the @SpringBootTest annotation then SpringExtension for Junit5 starts an application context before running your test, and to make mocks in tests you need to use @MockBean annotation instead of @Mock & @InjectMocks
 - If you do not write @SpringBootTest annotation, use @ExtendWith(MockitoExtension.class) annotation and use @Mock annotation to make mocks in tests.
 - @ExtendWith(MockitoExtension.class) annotation opens and closes the mocks for us.
 We do not have to explicitly open and close them.
+- @Mock annotation is a shorthand for the Mockito.mock().
+Unlike the mock() method, we need to enable Mockito annotations to use this annotation.
+We can do this either by using MockitoJUnitRunner to run the test or by calling the MockitoAnnotations.initMocks() method explicitly.

 ## 3. Persistence Life Cycle
 <hr>